coolguy1842/meteor-client-forge/README.md

 Embeddium compatibility can be added by adding:
 "embeddium": ["sodium"] to globalModAliases in .minecraft/config/connector.json

-NOTE: may not work on your modpack
+NOTE: may not work on your modpack and addons won't work

 1.20.1 with Meteor Client v0.5.4